mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 There are many items available for the [Modiphius Fallout Games](https://modiphius.net/collections/fallout), some items are available to be purchased as physical items or as a digital download and sometimes both.
 Below is a list I have created to track the items I am either interested in or own.

-A tick in the `Purchased` column means that I have the Physical item and the `Owned` column means that I have the Digital item.
+A tick in the `Purchased` column means that I have the Physical item and the `Downloaded` column means that I have saved the Digital item.

 ## Fallout: Wasteland Warfare